-Gender pay is a national and cross-industry issue.
-Over the past five years, the CIPR's annual State of the Profession survey has evidenced the scale of the industry's gender pay gap.
-In 2017, the report revealed that the influence of gender amounts to a £5,784 disadvantage for women.
+Gender pay is a national and cross-industry issue and the CIPR's annual State of the Profession survey has evidenced the scale of the industry's gender pay gap.

 Latest comment and resources

 GENDER PAY GAP REPORTING